aqmnguyen/pl-fantasy-league-api/README.md

 Allows you to do the following
 ---------------

-Get all players in the premier league
+List all players in the Premier League

 ```
 /players/
 ```

-Search for specific player
+Search for specific player in the Premier League

 ```
 /players/{{surname}}